apache/arrow/docs/source/python/compute.rst

    chars: [["f","h","l"]]

 :class:`.Dataset` can similarly be filtered with the :meth:`.Dataset.filter` method.
-The method will return an instance of :class:`.FilteredDataset` which will lazily apply the filter as soon as actual data of the dataset is accessed:
+The method will return an instance of :class:`.Dataset` which will lazily apply the filter as soon as actual data of the dataset is accessed:

    >>> dataset = ds.dataset(table)